ainaimi/EPI560/README.md

-# EPI 560 Course
+# IMCS

-This repository contains the files and content relevant to creating a survival analysis course for the Department of Epidemiology at Emory University.
+## Introduction to Monte Carlo Simulation

+GitHub repository for IMCS.
+The structure of this repo was taken from David Benkeser's info550 class taught at Emory University [https://github.com/benkeser/info550](https://github.com/benkeser/info550)